North Rode Manor

-The Daintry family
+Daintry family

-John Smith Dainty (1767–1848) built The Manor in about 1830.
+John Smith Dainty built The Manor in about 1830.
 He inherited the North Rode Estate in 1811 from his father Michael Daintry (1732–1811) who had bought it a year earlier.
 John was a banker and silk manufacturer.
 He also owned a substantial amount of land in Leek which he had inherited from his aunt.
-In 1791 he married Elizabeth Ryle (1773–1845) who was the sister of his partner in the banking firm Daintry, Ryle and Co.
+In 1791 he married Elizabeth Ryle, who was the sister of his partner in the banking firm Daintry, Ryle and Co.
 The couple had five sons and three daughters.
 In 1825 he was Sheriff of Chester.

 In 1829 he sold his land in Leek and it may have been this money which helped to finance the building of the Manor in North Rode some years later.
 He died in 1848 and his eldest son the Reverend John Daintry inherited the property.

-Reverend John Daintry (1794–1869) was the rector for several towns in England but after his inheritance in 1848 he became the vicar for North Rode for the next twenty years.
+Reverend John Daintry was the rector for several towns in England but after his inheritance in 1848 he became the vicar for North Rode for the next twenty years.
 In 1850 a lithograph of the Manor was made by Gauci & Butler from the drawing by F. C. Terry.
 It was included in the book by Twycross called The Mansions of England and Wales.

-In 1821 John married Elizabeth Hext (1800–1864) who was the daughter of John Hext of Trenarren in Cornwall.
+In 1821 John married Elizabeth Hext who was the daughter of John Hext of Trenarren in Cornwall.
 The couple had no children so when John died in 1869 his only surviving younger brother George Smith Daintry (1811–1881) inherited the estate.
 George was the youngest child in his family and did not expect to inherit.
 He therefore sought to make his own way in the world and in 1842 went with his wife Mary Ann (nee Hodge) and children to Cobourg in Canada.
 He owned a fleet of ferry boats and in the 1860s became the Mayor of Cobourg.